 Need-based financial aid is awarded on the basis of the financial need of the student.
-The Free Application for Federal Student Aid application (FAFSA) as well as additional supplemental documents are used to determine your federal, state, and institutional need-based aid eligibility.
-Learn how to apply for aid.
+The Free Application for Federal Student Aid application (FAFSA) form as well as additional supplemental documents are used to determine your federal, state, and institutional need-based aid eligibility.
+How to apply for aid.

-The Office of Undergraduate Admission awards a variety of merit and achievement awards each year to new student applicants.
-Decisions are at the sole discretion of the Office of Undergraduate Admission.
-Applicants are notified of their scholarships when admitted to the College.
+The Office of Undergraduate Admission awards a variety of merit and achievement awards each year to new student applicants as part of the admission process.
+Maintaining your scholarship.

 Private scholarships are awarded from various organizations, private agencies, foundations, community-based organizations, and civic groups to help worthy students meet the cost of attending college.
 View a list of private scholarships.